davidjnelson/single-page-app-boilerplate/README.md

 * One command to rollback your application to a different version
 * Precompile your handlebars templates
 * Automatically deploy unminified version of your app at a different url in case you need to debug once deployed
-* Track ui screen transitions in google analytics
+* Track ui screen transitions in google analytics every time your Backbone router url changes
 * Automatic browser back button support using Backbone's router
 * Runs on OSX, Windows, and Linux
 * MIT licensed.